-By the middle of the 19th century, middle class Victorian homes would require a reliable water supply, but piped supply from water companies was restricted.
+By the middle of the 19th century, middle class Victorian homes would require a reliable water supply.
+Piped supply from water companies was restricted.
 By the end of the century, however, there had been a rapid adoption of fixed bathroom appliances, with running hot and cold water.

 Water pipe networks had grown to meet demand, either through municipal concerns, or through private enterprise.